101zh/spookpad/README.md

 This macropad uses [QMK](https://docs.qmk.fm/) for firmware.

-- Rotary encoder knob djusts the volume.
+- Rotary encoder knob adjusts the volume.
-- By default, each key is bound to type out a number. (numbers are 1 through nine; sorry no zero)
+- By default, each key is bound to type out a number.
+The keys can type out the numbers 1 through 9.
+(There aren't enough keys to type out the number 0)
 - This macropad is compatible with [VIA](https://caniusevia.com/), so that it can actually macro.
-- The OLED screen should play this animation at all times\
+- The OLED screen should play the animation below at all times\
 ![a .gif file of the animation, which shows a ball that flies back and forth](firmware/assets/placeholder-animation.gif)
+  - Still playing with the idea of displaying useful information.

 ## Bill of Materials (BOM)

-Physical materials needed to make this macropad
+Physical materials needed to make this macropad:

 - 8x Cherry MX Switches
 - 8x DSA Keycaps